 Our family grows 4 varieties of hatch chile on the farm:

-Mild, (New Mexico #20) ranges in size from 6-9 inches, and has a very mild flavor with little to no heat.
+Mild, (1904) ranges in size from 6-9 inches, and has a very mild flavor with little to no heat.
 This would be a good starting point for someone wanting to try our product who doesn’t particularly like spicy foods.
 It is meaty and a good choice for very mild rellenos and enchilada sauces.

 Medium (Big Jim) is a variety co-developed in our valley.
 It is a large meaty variety ranging in size from 7-10 inches in length.
 Big Jim varies in heat from one pod to the next, so it is a favorite in our family to chop and use for medium heat enchiladas.
 It is also great for rellenos, if you don’t mind the range in heat.
 We once had a relleno that held a half pound of hamburger!